A typical Williams

 Early EM pinball flipper coils can be the same size and have the same core travel length as a standard non-flipper solenoid coil.
-However, in most cases, SS flipper coils are much longer in core travel length and coil sleeve, usually have three wire lugs and use a pair of coils on the same coil body.
-Longer length flipper coils increase the core/plunger and flipper paddle travel distances.
+However, in most cases, Modern SS flipper coils use much longer core travel length coils and coil sleeve, usually have three wire lugs and use a pair of coils on the same coil body.
+Longer length flipper coils increase the core/plunger and flipper paddle travel distances and longer return springs.
 Coil Substitutions using a different coil manufacturer then the original coil

 It is always best to use a coil with the exact part number of the original.
 However, this cannot always be found.
 Specs like coil body length, coil diode (if present on original coil)

 , coil sleeve type/length and coil body style should always be the same between the original coil and its substitute coil.
 Coil body length, lug placement/length and coil sleeve type should always be considered when substituting coil part numbers.
 A match can usually be found by comparing the function of the original coil with the typical function of the substitute coil.
 Pinball game coils have been specifically designed to operate the mechanism they were installed in.
 See our Tech Tips

 is always the exception to any standardised industrial coin operated game coil or part number scheme.
 Their coil part numbers do not provide any useful construction method information and are based on a part drawing or blue print number.
 Gottlieb coil part numbers usually start with the letter "A

 can be found by matching a known good Gottlieb coil's ohmage with the ohmage of a Bally coil